New Manila International Airport: Construction

-San Miguel Corporation tapped three international firms, Groupe ADP Ingénierie, Meinhardt Group and Jacobs Engineering Group (the same builders behind Singapore Changi Airport, Hartsfield–Jackson Atlanta International Airport, and Charles de Gaulle Airport) to build and design the airport.
+San Miguel Corporation tapped three international firms, Groupe ADP Ingénierie, Meinhardt Group and Jacobs Engineering Group (the same builders behind Changi Airport, Hartsfield–Jackson Atlanta International Airport, and Charles de Gaulle Airport) to build and design the airport.
 The Dutch dredging firm Boskalis Westminster was selected for the development of approximately 1700 ha of land for the new airport.
 By June 2021, preparatory work was in progress, with the land development project expected to be completed by the end of 2024.

+"Saribuhay sa Dampalit"

+San Miguel Aerocity Inc. with the presence of Dutch Ambassador Maria Alfonsa Magdalena Geraedts inaugurated on February 23, 2024 the 40 ha "Saribuhay sa Dampalit" in Pamarawan, Malolos, Bulacan.
+It is the Philippines’ first and largest Biodiversity Offset Program as noted by Toni Yulo-Loyzaga.
+As part of its New Manila International Airport, it adheres to the International Finance Corporation environment and social standards.
+In November, SMC is an awardee of Asia-Pacific's 25 Steward Leadership Excellence for its "Saribuhay sa Dampalit" program.
+The site serves as stopover for wader bird migration along East Asian–Australasian Flyway and a natural flood protection.

 Airport facilities

-The proposed airport will feature at least four runways, expandable to six.
-It will have a capacity of 200 million passengers per year when fully built, which is about six times larger than the current capacity of NAIA.
-The first phase of the project will include two of the four runways.
+The proposed airport will feature at least 4 runways, expandable to 6.
+It will have a capacity of 200 million passengers per year when fully built, which is about 6 times larger than the current capacity of NAIA.
+The first phase of the project will include 2 of the 4 runways.

 It will also be connected to Metro Manila by an airport toll road with connections to the North Luzon Expressway and Radial Road 10.
 The airport will also be connected by rail to the MRT Line 7 through the MRT 7 Airport Express project.